Heavy goods and large passenger carrying vehicles

 All heavy goods vehicles (HGVs) over 3,500kg and large passenger carrying vehicles (LPCVs) must be tested annually from the first anniversary of registration.
 This is when the LPCV is not being used for hire or reward and is built to carry the driver plus more than eight passengers.

-Applying for a test
+Applying for a vehicle test online - HGVs

 Further information can be found at:

-With visible markers placed in the locations shown in the diagram (numbers 1-4) and (letters A-D) and your mirrors adjusted as required, when positioned in the driver's seat.
+With visible markers placed in the locations shown in the diagram (numbers 1-4) and (letters A-D) and your mirrors adjusted as needed, when positioned in the driver's seat.
 Check if you can see the ground enclosed by the base of the markers.
 If you can, your field of view is compliant.

-Remember - it is the field of vision that is important
+Remember the field of vision is important

-Certain exemptions apply, for example, where it is not practicable to fit the close proximity mirror above the specified two meters from the ground.
+Certain exemptions apply, for example, where it is not practicable to fit the close proximity mirror above two meters from the ground.